MAJigsaw77/hxgamejolt-api/README.md

 	// your code
 });

-// there are more function then those, check the source if you want!
+// there are more function then those, check the source if you want.
 ```

 ### Credits